-Please note that you do not have to have competed in a school science fair to enter this regional science fair.
+Please note that you do not have to compete in a school science fair to enter this regional science fair.
 Any student in the region can and is encouraged to participate!

 Participation in the FLASF Science Fair is open to all students in grades 5 to 12 (under the age of 21 as of June 30th of the year of the Science Fair) who attend any public, separate, or private school, or who are home-schooled, in the City of Kingston, Frontenac County and Lennox & Addington County.
 Students do not need to qualify through a school competition and can enter FLASF directly.

 To be eligible students need to register following the registration procedures and the necessary declarations and the Project Summary must be submitted before the deadlines set by the Science Fair Committee (see Schedule Page).
 For the 2022 Virtual FLASF Science Fair, projects will be uploaded to Project Board (link to be provided) and judging will take place online.

 A project that has been presented at a previous FLASF science fair is not eligible.
 However, a project may be re-entered into competition if it has undergone substantial improvements which greatly increase the level of science presented.

 Only one exhibit per student may be entered.
 Individual exhibits and exhibits done by a maximum of two students working on one project will be accepted.
 The exhibit must be designed and presented entirely by the student(s); although advice and guidance may be obtained from anyone, as long as the necessary acknowledgements are included.

 Help and Information

 The following links are from organizations outside of FLASF and offer ideas and advice on selecting, carrying out and presenting a science fair project.
 Because this information is from outside sites, the information may not be exactly applicable to FLASF, but they do serve as valuable resources to help you in preparing your project for the science fair.
 We suggest you look look through these links.